kjetand/kjetand.github.io/about.md

 Hi there!
 My name is Kjetil Andresen, and welcome to my website.
-I got three passions in my life that I want to share:
+I got three passion interests in my life that I want to share:

 - **Jazz vinyl collecting:** I've early on in my life had great interest in music, and in the last 5 years especially _Jazz_.